OracleVS (the LangChain vector store integration for Oracle AI Vector Search) to:

 Prerequisites

-The python-oracledb driver is installed automatically as a dependency of langchain-oracledb.
+Installlangchain-oracledb.
+The python-oracledb driver will be installed automatically as a dependency.

 The following sample code will show how to connect to Oracle Database.
 By default, python-oracledb runs in a ‘Thin’ mode which connects directly to Oracle Database.
 This mode does not need Oracle Client libraries.
 However, some additional functionality is available when python-oracledb uses them.
 Python-oracledb is said to be in ‘Thick’ mode when Oracle Client libraries are used.
 Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.
 See the following guide that talks about features supported in each mode.
 You might want to switch to thick-mode if you are unable to use thin-mode.Import the required dependencies